-(In thousand Euro) As of December 31
+(In thousand Euro) As of December 3 1

-2021 2020
+2022 2021

-Cash at bank and in hand 25,019 13,213
+Cash at bank and in hand 13,424 25,019

-25.019 13.213
+13,424 25,019

-Management monitors the Group's cash position on rolling forecasts based on expected cash flows to enable the Group necessary to finance research and development activities and its ability to act as a going concern.
+Management monitors the Group's cash position on rolling forecasts, based on the expected cash flows to enable the Group necessary to finance research and development activities and its ability to act as a going concern.
 Financial resources currently available are considered adequate to support ongoing research and development activities and the ability of the Group to meets its obligations as they fall due for the foreseeable period of at least 12 months from the date of approval of the financial statements by the Board of Directors.

-Cash at December 31, 2021 is mainly composed by Euro and Dollars: compared to Group's liquidity, translation's effect at year-end are not material.
+Cash at December 31, 2022 is mainly composed by Euro, Dollars and Suisse Francs: compared to Group's liquidity, translation's effect at year-end are not material.

-Group's liquidity (Other current financial assets plus Cash and cash equivalent) amounts approximately to EUR 35 million (EUR 31 million as at December 31, 2020).
-Expenses of the period have been partially financed by royalties, existing cash and the call of the two tranches related to the loan with EIB.
+Group's liquidity (Other current financial assets plus Cash and cash equivalent) amounts approximately to EUR 23 million (EUR 35 million as at December 31, 2021).
+Expenses of the year have been financed by royalties and existing cash.